 Sunlight contains ultraviolet radiation that breaks chemical bonds in inks and paper.
 The fading happens gradually—imperceptibly day by day—but accumulates devastatingly over months and years.
 Vibrant reds fade to pink.
 Sharp blacks become muddy gray.
 Crisp paper yellows and becomes brittle.

 Fluorescent lighting shares UV properties with sunlight.
-Those bright office tubes and workshop lights contain UV components that damage currency.
+Those bright office tubes and workshop lights contain UV components.
 LED lights produce less UV but aren’t entirely safe.
 Any light exposure accelerates aging; UV-rich light accelerates it dramatically.

 The damage is irreversible.
 Faded inks cannot be restored.
 Weakened paper cannot regain strength.
-Collectors sometimes attempt “restoration” through chemical treatment, but these processes typically create additional damage while failing to recover original appearance.
+Collectors sometimes attempt “restoration” through chemical treatment, but these processes typically create additional damage.
 Prevention is the only effective strategy.

 Humidity: The Silent Destroyer

-Paper money is hygroscopic—it absorbs and releases moisture based on environmental humidity.
+That’s what makes humidity endearing to us preservation paranoids—it’s invisible and devastating.
+Paper money absorbs and releases moisture based on environmental humidity.
 High humidity promotes mold growth, causes paper expansion, and accelerates chemical degradation.
 Low humidity makes paper brittle and prone to cracking.
-Neither extreme serves collector interests.

 Ideal storage humidity ranges from 35-45%.
-This moderate level prevents mold while maintaining paper flexibility.
 Basements and attics—common storage locations—typically fail this standard.
 Basements tend toward excess humidity; attics experience temperature swings that cause humidity fluctuation.

 Mold damage proves particularly insidious.
 Fungal growth may not be visible until severe, yet microscopic mold degrades paper structure.
 Musty odors indicate fungal presence even when visible growth hasn’t appeared.
-Once established, mold can spread to adjacent notes in storage.
+Once established, mold spreads to adjacent notes in storage.

 Temperature Considerations